adamschonewille/phys408OpticalCavity/LabNotebook.md

 From these results we see there are major losses inbetween transmission and reflection, more than 50%.
 We realize that this is due to the fact that we were measuring these values for the backside of the mirror, which inherently has a lot of losses.

 This part is slightly trickier we had to orient the second mirror, $M_2$, so that the reflected spot was far enough from the incident so that we could measure it separately.
-This was more difficult because the cavity length at the time was only about 15cm  We also had to move on of the other mirrors in the setup so we retook the $M_2$ measurement data.
+This was more difficult because the cavity length at the time was only about 15 cm.
+We also had to adjust $M_1$ in the setup so we retook the $M_2$ measurement data.

 Incident for M2:
 $(0.345 \pm 0.005)$ mW